-Answer: When I was cycling across Asia, from Beijing to Tehran, the variance in infrastructure development even within a country was striking.
+Answer: When I was cycling across Asia, from Beijing to Tehran,the variance in infrastructure development even within a country was striking.
 I remember one example when we were cycling into Osh on the western tip of Kyrgyzstan.
-At times, when we were on gravel and unpaved roads the trucks would move at a similar speed to us.
+At times, when we were on gravel and unpaved goods the trucks would move at a similar speed to us.
 There was one time in the Tian Shan Mountains when we did not lose sight of the same truck for two hours.
-When we hit good quality tarmac it quickly shot off, and, as per usual, we were left to cycle rather more slowly in their wake.
-The implications this has for transportation times and therefore the efficiency of trade movement is striking.
-After some research and talking to residents in Osh, I realised that the road development formed part of the massive investment programme under the heading of the Belt and Road Initiative (BRI).
+When we hit good quality tarmac it quickly shot off,and, as per usual, we were left to cycle rather more slowly behind them.
+The implications this had for transportation times and therefore the efficiency that trade could be moved between locations was striking.
+After some research and talking to residents in Osh, I realised that the road development formed part of the massive investment programme under the heading of the Belt Road Initiative (BRI).

-China’s ‘new’ Silk Road, as it is colloquially known, is a development strategy that I have been aware of since early 2015.
-I had immediately been taken aback by its scale.
-The minimum predicted investment during the course of the programme is $4 trillion.
-This dwarfs any comparable strategy by many multiples.
-After having observed its manifestations in Central Asia, it confirmed that I wanted to launch a project dedicated to investigating this era defining scheme.
+China’s ‘new’ Silk Road, as it is colloquially known, was adevelopment strategy that I had been aware of since early 2015 and I had been immediately taken aback by its scale; the minimum predicted investments into it is $4 trillion dwarfing any comparable strategy my many multiples.
+After having observed its manifestations in Central Asia it confirmed that I want to launch a projectdedicated to understanding this era defining scheme through first hand observation.

 Q.: How will the Belt and Road initiative change the entire geopolitics and economy of the world?

-From a geopolitical perspective, it is China’s signature soft power offensive.
+From a geopolitical and geo-economic perspective, it is China’s signature soft power push.
 It is trying to woo countries, particularly in the ASEAN region, away from US influence and gain credibility as a benign regional and global leader.
-With Xi Jinping at the helm, China no longer wants to be just an agenda follower but also an agenda setter.
-It wants other countries to look to them as a leader.
+With Xi Jinping at the helm China no longer wants to be just an agenda follower but also an agenda setter.
+It wants other countries to look to them instead of America for leadership.
 This ambition is particularly pronounced at a regional level.

-China is also wanting to forge new markets where it can export its products to.
-This is visible in Central Asia with the Khorgos Free Trade Zone which has been much discussed in the press.
-It is wanting to offset its internal economic slowdown by exporting overcapacity in state owned engineering and infrastructure companies, so it can continue to build its economy into the world’s largest.
-BRI does not mark a departure from China’s long term goals of becoming the world’s leading economic player.
+From an economic standpoint, if this can be separated from geopolitics, China is wanting to forge new markets to sell its products too.
+This can be seen in Central Asia and specifically with the Khorgos Free Trade Zone which has been much discussed in the press.
+It is also wanting offset its internal slowdown by exporting overcapacity in state owned engineering and infrastructure companies, so it can continue to build its economy into the world’s largest.
+BRI does not mark a departure from China’s long term goals of becoming the world’s leading economic player and political hegemon.
 BRI is helping China find a way to navigate the rocky waters towards these objectives using its grand framework, gentle rhetoric and reciprocal approach.

 Q.: Do you think that some countries might be cautious about the growing Chinese influence?
 Why?

 Also, at the beginning of last year, Sri Lanka formally handed over Hambantota Port on a 99-year lease to the Chinese.
-This was not originally meant to be the case but given Sri Lanka’s burgeoning $8 billion debt to Chinese firms this agreement helped to ease the financial pressures the country is facing.
-Critics however view this as an erosion of Sri Lankan sovereignty and China prioritizing strategic decision making over economics and preexisting agreements.
-With the establishment of its first overseas military base in Djibouti, advisors and politicians will be keeping a close eye on China’s movements.
+This was not originally meant to be the case but given Sri Lanka’s burgeoning $8 billion in debt to Chinese firms meant that this sale would help to ease the burden.
+Critics however view this as an erosion of Sri Lankan sovereignty and China prioritizing strategic decision making over economics and contractual agreements.
+With the establishment of its first overseas military base in Djibouti, advisers and politicians will be keeping a close eye on China’s movements.